Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Numerical results for scattering amplitudes and cross-sections

+which gives $g_{f_0 \pi \pi} = -0.659 \; $GeV$ $.
+The negative effective coupling constant manifests itself in the second panel of Fig.~\ref{F2}, where the imaginary part of $T$ becomes negative.
+In Fig.~\ref{ImT}, we have compared the exact (ChPT), calculated imaginary part of $T^0_{2 1} (s)$ (solid, red curve) with its Breit--Wigner approximation (dashed, red curve).

-\subsection{$\gamma\gamma \to m_1 m_2$ cross-sections}
+\subsection{$\gamma \gamma \to m_1 m_2$ cross-sections}

-\subsubsection{$\gamma\gamma\to \pi^0\pi^0$ cross-sections}
+\subsubsection{$\gamma \gamma \to \pi^0 \pi^0, \pi^0 \eta$ cross-sections}

-The cross-section $\gamma\gamma\to \pi^0\pi^0$ is often considered to be particularly instructive, as it lacks a Born term.
-Thus, the contributions from the $a_2$ and $f_2$ (as well as the possibilities that could arise from new physics) can be investigated more closely.
-Due to the large total widths of these two resonances ($\sim 100$ to $200$ MeV respectively), they can be expected to contribute to production cross-sections already at energies $\sim 1$ GeV, well below their peak positions.
-In the $\gamma\gamma\to \pi^0\pi^0$ channel the total cross-section given in(\ref{e:fullcross}) is just the sum of the partial cross-sections determined by CHPT and $f_2$ resonance amplitudes separately, without any interference term, as seen in Table \ref{t:table2}.
-The results are shown in Fig.~\ref{F3} where the calculated total cross-section as well as the pure $(J,\lambda)=(0,0)$ chiral contribution are compared with the recent Belle \cite{Be08} as well as the older Crystal Ball Collaboration \cite{HM90,TOest90} data.
-The transition amplitudes for these calculations come from (\ref{e:FSIhel}) and (\ref{e:resonanceamp}) for $T^{(0,0)}_{S;\gamma\gamma\to \pi^0\pi^0}$ and $T^{(2,2)}_{f_2;\gamma\gamma\to\pi^0\pi^0}$ evaluated at cutoff $\Lambda=1.351$ GeV in the first case, and using a mass, total width, and branching ratio of $(M_{f_2},\Gamma_{f_2})=(1275,185)$ MeV and $[\Gamma^{(2)}_{\gamma\gamma} Br(\pi^0\pi^0)\Gamma_{f_2}]=0.16$ MeV$^2$ for the second resonance amplitude as extracted from the PDG tables \cite{PDG10}.
+The cross-section $\gamma \gamma \to \pi^0 \pi^0$ is often considered to be particularly instructive, as it lacks a Born term.
+Thus, the contributions from the $f_2$ and $a_2$ (as well as the possibilities that could arise from new physics) can be investigated more closely.
+As is explained in Sec.~\ref{sec2c}, due to the large total widths of these two resonances, they can be expected to contribute to production cross-sections well below their peak positions.
+In the $\gamma \gamma \to \pi^0 \pi^0$ channel the total cross-section given in (\ref{e:fullcross}) is just the sum of the partial cross-sections determined by ChPT and $f_2$ resonance amplitudes separately, without any interference term, as can be seen in Table~\ref{t:table2}.
+The results are shown in Fig.~\ref{F3}, where the calculated total cross-section, including the pure $(J, \lambda) = (0, 0)$ chiral contribution as well, are compared with the Belle \cite{Be08} as well as the older Crystal Ball and JADE Collaborations data \cite{HM90, TOest90}.